MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ### What is the transition experience?

-After you update to the App Center UWP SDK Version 2.5.0, you will see crashes and errors data coming into the App Center Diagnostics portal in a new and improved UI.
-For new crashes and errors data displayed in the new Diagnostics UI, you need to use the APIs listed under the [errors section](https://openapi.appcenter.ms/#/errors).
-Learn more about how the old crashes APIs map to the new errors APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api#transitioning-to-the-new-apis.md).
+After you update to the App Center UWP SDK Version 2.5.0, you will see crash and error data coming into the App Center Diagnostics portal in a new and improved UI.
+For crash and error data displayed in the new Diagnostics UI, you need to use the APIs listed under the [errors section](https://openapi.appcenter.ms/#/errors).
+Learn more about how the old crashes APIs map to the new errors APIs in the [API transition documentation](~/diagnostics/using-the-diagnostics-api.md#transitioning-to-the-new-apis).

-All crashes from the old SDK will be still be available and displayed in a new section under Diagnostics called "Legacy issues".
+All crashes from older SDK versions will be still be available and displayed in a new section under Diagnostics called "Legacy issues".
 You can continue to use the APIs listed under the [crashes section](https://openapi.appcenter.ms/#/crash) to retrieve this data.

 ### What happens after the transition?